-This is an updated article to How to Remove Urine Stains
+This is an updated article on How to Remove Urine Stains.

 As a dog owner, whether you have an older, incontinent dog, are puppy housetraining, or have a male dog who marks his territory, you will no doubt have to deal with a urine accident on the carpet at some point.

-Its most probable that if you’ve been out of the house for a few hours, your pet’s urine stain may have been there for a while and it’s important to tackle it as soon as possible, before bacteria begins to develop in the soiled area, which can lead to smelly odours.
+Its most probable that if you’ve been out of the house for a few hours, your pet’s urine stain may have been there for a while, and it’s essential to tackle it as soon as possible before bacteria begins to develop in the soiled area, which can lead to smelly odours.

-First thing you need to do is to do a spot test on an area of carpet that’s not usually seen, say under your sofa or in the corner of the room, out of sight.
-Don’t be tempted to use a steam-cleaner on these pet pee stains, as the heat can actually adhere the protein in the urine onto the carpet fibres, leaving you with a virtually, permanent smell.
+The first thing you need to do is do a spot test on an area of carpet that’s not usually seen, say under your sofa or in the corner of the room, out of sight.
+Don’t be tempted to use a steam-cleaner on these pet pee stains, as the heat can adhere the protein in the urine onto the carpet fibres, leaving you with a virtual, permanent smell.

 Our tested method for removing stains from carpet